Mentor Volunteers for 11 - 17 year olds (Next Training April '26).

 Training and support will be provided therefore previous experience is not essential.

-Training dates are scheduled throughout 2023 and tend to be at bi-monthly intervals.
+Training dates are scheduled throughout the year and tend to be quarterly.

 We are seeking volunteers who feel able to: